cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 + Simplifying the SHA-256 hash function and implement it called the fakeHash() function.
 + Using web workers, build a mining algorithm that uses the concept of nonce to find the hash of a block.

-// Justify why BFS and DFS
 ==== BFS and DFS
 To simulate the blockchain propagation along the network, I have decided to use the Breadth First Search and Depth First Search (DFS) algorithms.
 This is because both algorithms are in the A level Computer Science specifications across multiple exam boards.
-This can help students to understand the blockchain technology easily by applying their prior knowledge in traversing/searching a graph to a new problem - blockchain network propagation.
+This can help students to understand the blockchain technology easily by applying their prior knowledge in traversing/searching a graph to a new problem - blockchain network propagation, fulfilling the main goal of this project, education.
 #pagebreak()
 === Proof of Concept: BFS <BFS-unit-test>
 Breadth First Search is an algorithm to traverse an undirected graph.
 A BFS algorithm starts at a selected node (often referred to as the 'root' node in tree structures) and explores all its neighbouring nodes at the present depth prior to moving on to nodes at the next depth level.
 This approach ensures that all nodes at the current level are visited before any nodes at the next level are explored, making BFS particularly useful for finding the shortest path in unweighted graphs.